 Contact May at: [email protected], (301) 924-7077 x114

-Jennifer is the Director of Publications.
-Hired originally as a temporary staff member in 2001, she became a full-time employee later that same year.
-She assists the Journal’s authors, special guest editors, and section editors with tasks from manuscript submission through publication.
-She works with the publications contractors, assists with production of the Official Methods of Analysis of AOAC INTERNATIONAL, and serves as the AOAC INTERNATIONAL point of contact for administrative assistance for the Technical Division on Reference Materials (TDRM).
+Jennifer joined AOAC in 2001, and accepted the role as Director of Publications in 2019.
+She is the staff liaison for the Editorial Board and Journal Section Editors.
+Jennifer continues to assists the Journal’s authors, special guest editors, and section editors with tasks from manuscript submission through publication.
+She works with the publications contractors, and assists with production of the Official Methods of Analysis of AOAC INTERNATIONAL.
 Jennifer has served in many other capacities for the Association, including contract work with FDA/NIH, EPA, and industry.
 For her entire career, she has worked in a production environment, and has much experience in getting projects completed on time.
 In her free time, Jennifer serves in a leadership capacity for a Christian Women’s Fellowship.
 She also enjoys doing crafts, gardening, and quilting.

 Contact Jen at: [email protected], (301) 924-7077 x107